acgetchell/mundus-atrox/src/journals/twenty-second.md

 We decide to cast *Viker*’s Daylight spell on her manacles and we walk very quickly through the growing crowd of Derro to the cave.

 Group 1 hears lots of screeching and finally see *Viker* and the rest of the group follow into the cave.
-We join up and attempt to find *Droki*. *Viker* leaves her daylight spell at the bottleneck of the cave, to keep the Derro out.
+We join up and attempt to find *Droki*. *Viker* leaves her Daylight spell at the bottleneck of the cave, to keep the Derro out.

 In our minds, we see a figure bent over some symbol drawn on the ground with darkness surrounding it.
 We understand this as the figure we need to find.
 We suddenly find a large red creature that I immediately recognize as a Balor demon with an ox face, horns, large wings, a huge sword, and a fire whip.